 One-Way Video Interviews

-I’ve seen some people mention video interviews when answering this question so I’m glad to see that being mentioned.
+Many peopled mentioned video interviews when answering this question and I’m glad to see it.

 I came up with the idea for Spark Hire because the company I was previously working for was scaling fast and we were limited on hiring resources plus wasting a ton of time on bad in-person interviews as a result of misleading phone screens.

-The great thing about one-way video interviews is that candidate are interviewing 24×7 and as a busy startup founder/SMB owner/recruiter on an overworked team, you gain that time back in the day.
-In addition, all of your candidates are answering the exact same questions so it’s easy to compare them.
+The great thing about one-way video interviews is that your applicants are interviewing 24/7 and as a busy startup founder/SMB owner/recruiter on an overworked team, you gain that time back in the day.
+In addition, all of your applicants are answering the exact same questions, so it’s easy to compare them.

-IMHO, the best screening process is a combination of a quick phone call and one-way video interview.
-In my hiring process, I like to book a 5-10 minute phone call to give the candidate an overview of our hiring process and info on the job.
+In my honest opinion, the ultimate screening process is a combination of a quick phone call and one-way video interview.
+In my hiring process, I like to book a five to 10 minute phone call to provide the candidate with an overview of next steps and info on the job.
 It’s actually more of an opportunity for me to pitch them on the position.
-I then outline how the one-way video interview fits into the bigger picture and what they can expect in our hiring process going forward.
-Sure it takes a few more minutes of time, but it sets up a better candidate experience and you’re more likely to convert candidates later in your recruiting funnel as a result.
+I then outline how the one-way video interview is relevant in the bigger picture and what they can expect in our hiring process going forward.
+Sure, it takes a few more minutes of time, but it sets up a better candidate experience and you’re more likely to convert candidates later in your recruiting funnel as a result.

-Whatever screening method you choose, you should be collaborating with the hiring team to ensure you’re asking questions that lead to better decisions being made about who advances in your hiring process.
+Whatever screening method you choose, you should be collaborating with the hiring team to ensure you’re asking questions that lead to better decisions regarding who advances in your hiring process.

 - What questions are you going to ask and why?